-Brad Walters is an internationally acclaimed wedding photographer and fine art oil painter who fuses his photography with oil paintings, creating a truly unique genre in wedding art.
+Brad Landon Walters is an internationally acclaimed wedding photographer and oil painter who fuses his photography with oil painting, creating a truly unique genre in the art world.

 His photography has been published in the Los Angeles Times, BRIDES magazine, BRIDES.com, Coastal Weddings Magazine, Emerald Coast Brides Magazine, Chocolate Zoom Magazine New York, and M.D.
 NEWS to name a few.
 His clients range from authors, to international gourmet chocolatiers.
 Brad is known for his easy to work with personality and artful images that have received acclaim from such photography industry giants as Skip Cohen, past President of both Rangefinder Publications & WPPI (Wedding and Portrait Photographers International), and Hasselblad.